 Oppression Remedies In BC Law

 Oppression remedies are focused on ensuring fairness to shareholders affected by oppressive acts of a corporation or its directors.
-The remedies for oppression are governed by legislation in British Columbia by the Business Corporations Act, SBC 2002, c 57.
+The remedies for oppression, unfair prejudice, or unfair disregard of relevant interests, are governed by legislation in British Columbia by the Business Corporations Act, SBC 2002, c 57.

-When claiming oppression, the facts are vital in determining if you are entitled to any relief.
+When claiming oppression, unfair prejudice, or unfair disregard of relevant interests, the facts are vital in determining if you are entitled to any relief.
 The court will consider the shareholder’s reasonable expectations based on the specific context and relationships.
 A court determining potential oppression must answer two questions:

 - Has there been a violation of your reasonable expectation about how the company conducts its business?